 M. Interpreting Laboratory Practices

 Alejandro Parini is the Director of the School of Languages and International Studies at University of Belgrano, Argentina.
-He is also a professor of English linguistics and translation at the University of Buenos Aires, Argentina.
-Mr. Parini is also a visiting professor at City University, London.
+He is also a professor of English linguistics and translation at the University of Buenos Aires, Argentina and serves as a visiting professor at City University, London.

-Students should be familiar with using a personal computer, mouse, and keyboard.
-They should be comfortable in a Windows or Mac environment, and have the ability to launch and close activities.
+You should be familiar with using a personal computer, mouse, and keyboard.
+You should be comfortable in a Windows or Mac environment, and have the ability to launch and close activities.

 Yes, you will be prepared to sit for the American Translators Association (ATA) certification exam.